I Hate Paperwork

 ❏ Bank account number and bank routing number

-❏ Credit Report ($30 for one person, $60 for a couple -- needed for Bankruptcy Noticing Addresses)
+❏ Credit Report ($35 for one person, $55 for a couple -- needed for Bankruptcy Noticing Addresses and to appease the Credit Bureau Gods)

 ❏ Any Creditors Not On Your Credit Report: Name, Address & Approximate Amount Owed